The Pillows: New FLCL seasons and 30th Anniversary (2015–2019)

-On 3 July 2016, it was announced that The Pillows would be providing the soundtrack for the anime series FLCL over two new seasons that eventually aired in 2018.
-At the band's final date of the Stroll and Roll tour on 22 July at Zepp Tokyo, Yamanaka announced that he had eight new Pillows songs written at the time, including one that had already been recorded, and the band would be contributing new music to the upcoming FLCL series.
-Casablanca, a new band featuring Yamanaka alongside Yoko of Noodles and Kusube Shinya of Radio Caroline made their debut at the 13th anniversary show of the Red Cloth venue in Shinjuku on 29 August, the same day that their first album entitled Another Story was released.
-The album was only available for purchase at live shows, via online mail-order, or at the Tower Records Sapporo store.
+On 3 July 2016, it was announced that the Pillows would be providing the soundtrack for the anime series FLCL over two new seasons that eventually aired in 2018.

-A new Pillows song entitled "Be Wild" was featured in a commercial for wrestler Eri Tosaka, who won the gold medal in the women's freestyle 48 kg event at the 2016 Summer Olympics (Tosaka herself is a Pillows fan, utilising their song "Funny Bunny" as her fight song).
+A new Pillows song entitled "Be Wild" was featured in a commercial for wrestler Eri Tosaka, who won the gold medal in the women's freestyle 48 kg event at the 2016 Summer Olympics (Tosaka herself is a Pillows fan, utilizing their song "Funny Bunny" as her fight song).

-On 11 November 2016, The Pillows announced the upcoming release of a digital single entitled "Be Your King". as well as the announcement of a new album entitled Nook in the Brain—set for release on 8 March 2017—and a tour in support of the album spanning from 5 May to 22 July 2017.
-Nook in the Brain features "Be Your King" and "Be Wild" as part of its ten-song tracklist.
-Yamanaka commented that the album would showcase an alternative rock sound different from that of the band's past few albums.
+On November 2016, the Pillows released a digital single entitled "Be Your King" and on March 2017 they released a new studio album named "Nook in The Brain".
+On March 2017 a limited single entiled "The World There Is Nowhere" was released as live venue/mail order only exclusive and later appeared in the soundtrack of the movie 王様になれ (Be Your King).
+The "Nook in The World" tour's last concert was released as a DVD/Blu-ray on November 2017.

-Following the release of the second season, FLCL Progressive, Adult Swim sponsored and presented a seven city tour across the USA alongside a band on the same label called Noodles, as well as Cullen Omori formerly of the Smith Westerns.
+Following the release of the second season, FLCL Progressive, Adult Swim sponsored and presented a seven city tour across the US alongside a band on the same label called Noodles, as well as Cullen Omori formerly of the Smith Westerns.

 On 5 September 2018, Toho released the fourth soundtrack from the anime series FLCL entitled "Fool on Cool Generation".
-The collection features 14 tracks composed by The pillows, including music found in the FLCL Progressive and FLCL Alternative anime seasons, released together as part of the dual-theatrical showings of both series in Japan.
+The collection features 14 tracks composed by the Pillows, including music found in the FLCL Progressive and FLCL Alternative anime seasons, released together as part of the dual-theatrical showings of both series in Japan.

-The pillows released their 22nd studio album, Rebroadcast, under King Records and Delicious label on 19 September 2018.
-The limited edition includes a DVD with footage from the "Mono Me You Sun Tour" in USA.
+The Pillows released their 22nd studio album, Rebroadcast, under King Records and Delicious label on 19 September 2018.
+The Rebroadcast tour "Life is Only Once" DVD/Blu-ray was released on September 2019.

-In March 2019, The pillows announced their participation on the tribute album for UNISON SQUARE GARDEN's 15th anniversary as a band, covering the song "Shoegazer Speaker".
+In March 2019, the Pillows announced their participation on the tribute album for UNISON SQUARE GARDEN's 15th anniversary as a band, covering the song "Shoegazer Speaker".
 It was released on 24 July.

-In May 2019, it was announced that The pillows' new song "Happy Go Ducky!" will be used as the opening theme for the anime series Ahiru no Sora premiering in October.
+In May 2019, it was announced that the Pillows' new song "Happy Go Ducky!" would be used as the opening theme for the anime series Ahiru no Sora premiering in October.